Charisma University by Charlie Houpert, is a social skills course aiming to teach the art of charisma.

 For magnetic presence comfort, confidence and power are crucial, says Charlie Houpert.

-Another couple more great ideas:
+A couple more good ideas:

-- Touch people more and let your hand linger for 1 or 2 seconds (example of the alpha female Oprah Winfrey)
+- Touch people more and let your hand linger for 1 or 2 seconds

-Terry Crew: (enters with literally a whole minute of dancing and yelling)
+Terry Crew: (enters dancing and yelling)

 Is that a “magnetic presence”?